-They are often described as "the oldest living animal species on earth".
+Notostraca are often described as "the oldest living animal species on earth".
 Triops canciformis first appeared 220 millions of years ago in the Triassic.
-Triops langicaudatus, on the right, appeared a little later.
+Triops langicaudatus, above, appeared a little later.
 It is the species most commonly sold as dried eggs to be raised as a pet.

 In the wild they are found in temporary water bodies, especially in arid areas.

-All have long bodies with 20 or more segments, see Branchinecta above, and a Chirocephalus diaphinus female in swimming position (i.e. as seen from above) below.
-C. diaphanus is found in freshwater.
+All Anostraca have long bodies with 20 or more segments, see Branchinecta above, and a Chirocephalus diaphinus female as seen from above, below.
+C. diaphanus is found in freshwater, and is one of just two British freshwater species.
 It is semi-transparent, without a carapace, and most of its 11 pairs of legs are similar in shape, so it is considered "primitive".
 It is sometimes found in pools that dry up during the summer.
 It can be up to 35 mm long, and swims on its back.
 It is never still, and the constant movement of its legs creates a current of water bringing food particles down a food groove to its mouth, and oxygen to its tissues.
 It has a pair of large, black eyes.
 The first pair of antennae are simple and unjointed; the second pair are broad, and in the male, large and complicated.
 The gut is visible.
 Eggs can survive in dry mud for a long time.